benkolera/talk-opaleye/code/README.md

 ## Querying

 Now that we have defined our tables, we need to start doing what we came here
-for: to start building queries.
+for: making SQL!

 ### QueryTable & Columns

-The queryTable takes a table definition and creates a SELECT * FROM foo query that you can build other queries from.
+The queryTable takes a table definition and essentially creates a "SELECT * FROM foo query" that you can build other queries from.

 ```
 personQuery :: Query PersonColumns